ebsp/resting/README.md

     // Type of expected raw value, if currency probably "int|float" public function get(): mixed;

-    // Specift the type of this class
+    // Specify the type of this class for OpenApi
     // Read full description in Field abstraction class public function type(): array
     {